Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    3. Ignore the HTTP Delete commands

-The approaches for authentication and DNS resolution are similar for the two profiles/interfaces, as are the track formatting in case CMAF based media is used.
+The approaches for authentication and DNS resolution are similar for the two interfaces, as are the track formatting in case CMAF is used.
 This example does not use timed metadata.
 The ingest source may resend the CMAF header or init fragment in case of connection failures to conform to the CMAF Ingest specification.
-The origin server can then be used to repackage or re-encrypt the streams.
-This might be useful approach when additional functionality is needed.

-To receive the stream as a DASH Ingest in this workflow, the steps described in DASH Ingest may be applied.
+The origin server can then be used to re-package or re-encrypt the streams.
+To receive the stream as a DASH Ingest in this workflow, the steps described in DASH Ingest can be applied.

 Figure 11: DASH-IF/DVB reference live chunked CMAF workflow.
 <figure> <img
 src="Images/DiagramXI.png" /> </figure>

-# List of Changes from the First Version (2020) (informative) # {#changes_list}
+# List of Changes from the First Version (2020) # {#changes}

 TBC.

-# Acknowledgements # {#contrib}
+# Acknowledgements # {#contributors}

 We thank the contributors from the following companies for their comments and
 support: Huawei, Akamai, BBC R&D, CenturyLink, Microsoft, Unified Streaming, Facebook, Hulu, Comcast, ITV, Qualcomm, Tencent, Samsung, MediaExcel, Harmonic, Sony, Arris, Bitmovin, DSR and AWS Elemental.

-# URL References # {#references-url}
+# URL References # {#url-references}

 <dfn dfn>fmp4git</dfn>: Unified Streaming fmp4-ingest:
 https://github.com/unifiedstreaming/fmp4-ingest